-The gain (full-scale) registers are 24-bit registers that can compensate for any gain error in the ADC or in the system.
+The gain (full-scale) registers are 24-bit registers that can be used to compensate for any gain error in the ADC or in the system.

 Table 41.
 Bit Descriptions for GAIN0

 Bits Bit Name Settings Description Reset Access [23:0] GAIN0 Gain calibration coefficient for Setup 0.
 0x5XXXX0 RW